Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Cluster Algorithm for Fracton CSL

 The graph types $[G]$ must be chosen in a way that is compatible with the ground state constraints.
 In the case of spin ice, the ground state satisfies a zero-divergence constraint and is therefore a string condensate (where a string connects an in-spin to an out-spin), with no restriction on the geometry of the strings.
-Thus the graphs should be chosen to pair up in with out spins on each octahedron and their weights $w(G)$ depend only on the number of ``loose ends'' of the strings~\cite{szaboFragmentedSpinIce2022}.
-The graph choices must be modified when moving away from the spin ice point in order for positive weights $w(G)$ to exist.
+Thus the graphs should be chosen to pair up in with out spins on each octahedron and their weights $w([G])$ depend only on the number of ``loose ends'' of the strings, see Ref.~\cite{szaboFragmentedSpinIce2022} for further details.

-For the X-cube point we know that in the ground state only straight strings and 3-in or 3-out ``corners'' are flippable on a single octahedron.
-Therefore we choose the graphs accordingly as shown in \cref{fig:SM_X-cube_cluster_algo}(b), which contain either straight segments ($[G]_1$ through $[G]_4$) or three-spin corners ($[G]_5$ and $[G]_6$).
-We then compute the coefficients $\Gamma_{[S],[G]}$, and compute the corresponding probabilities \cref{eq:assignment_prob}, plotted as functions of temperature in \cref{fig:SM_X-cube_cluster_algo}(c).